cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 One important property of Segment Trees is, that they require only a linear amount of memory.
 The standard Segment Tree requires $4n$ nodes for working on an array of size of size $n$.

-## Description of the simplest Segment Tree
+## Description of the simple Segment Tree

 To start easy, we consider the simplest case of a Segment Tree.
 We want to answer sum queries efficiently.